baleada/docs/src/prose/features/shared/eligible-picking.md

 | Any property that can be passed to the optional `options` argument of the `pick` method of the [`Pickable`](/docs/logic/classes/Pickable) class. | See `Pickable` docs | ... | ... | ... |
 :::

-Here's a code example of how to use the eligible picking functions return by [`useListbox`](/docs/features/interfaces/listbox) to activate the next eligible element, where the definition of "eligible" has been narrowed:
+Here's a code example of how to use the eligible picking functions return by [`useListbox`](/docs/features/interfaces/listbox) to select the next eligible element, where the definition of "eligible" has been narrowed:

 :::
 ```ts